 Enter or select all of the parameters that describe how your pipeline should run.
 The JAR file to be run on the pipeline service must be correctly specified by its file name and location.
 Upon submission, the pipeline service will assign a unique Pipeline Template ID (UUID) that identifies your template.
 In turn, the Template ID is associated with the specified JAR file's Pipeline ID and creates a new Pipeline Version with its own unique Pipeline Version ID (UUID).

 If there are no existing templates to use, you must create a new template in order to proceed.
-Start by clicking on
+Start by clicking Upload JAR file.

 The Entry Point class name is specific to the pipeline JAR file identified in the template and must be specified correctly.
 Case is important here.

 This is where you specify the pipeline's input catalogs.
 You may specify more than one catalog, but only if the pipeline is designed to handle multiple input catalogs.
 Select the catalog from the drop-down list of available catalogs.

 Be aware that the input catalog identifier field requires an input catalog ID value.
 The value used here must be the same input catalog ID value as used for the corresponding input catalog in the local pipeline-conf.conf file.
 If the input catalog ID values do not match in both places, the run-time error generated may not correctly indicate the source of the problem.

 To ensure that a pipeline continues to operate even when the platform's primary region has failed, enable the multi-region option while creating the Pipeline Version to allow the pipeline to automatically switch to a secondary region upon the failure of the primary region.
 This is achieved by periodically transferring the state of the pipeline from the primary to secondary region.
 This saved state is used to restore the processing in the secondary region when the primary region has failed.